hipstersmoothie/sketchmine/CONTRIBUTING.md

 ## Commit message guideline

-This project follows the angular commit style guide.
+This project follows the Angular commit style guide.
 This leads to more readable messages and enables us to generate a CHANGELOG out of the messages.

 ### Commit message format